 Or any kind of cheese, for that matter — but we’re focusing on one type that kids seem to universally love.
 Hard cheeses produce more saliva, which is great for combatting some of the bad bacteria in your mouth.
 String cheese isn’t as hard as some other types of cheese, but there’s plenty of protein and calcium, which are excellent for your growing child to fuel up on.
 As an added bonus, they’re super easy to transport, and just as easy for many kids to open — perfect for that day spent at the zoo!

 No matter what your kids are enjoying food-wise this summer, remember that your Thornton pediatric dentists at Treasured Teeth are here to help make sure their teeth and gums are still in excellent condition.
 Eating healthy doesn’t mean saying “no” to any Bomb Pops that come your way, but it does mean being conscious of what is part of your regular diet.
 Imparting these healthy eating habits on your children is one of the greatest gifts you can give them, because they’ll carry these habits with them, all throughout their life — and their teeth and gums will thank them for it.

 Book your child’s next pediatric dental appointment this summer with Treasured Teeth!
-With locations in Reunion, Thornton, and Montrose, it’s never been easier to take your kids to the dentist.
+With locations in Reunion and Thornton, it’s never been easier to take your kids to the dentist.
 And with our amazing pirate ship for them to play on, we’re pretty sure you might hear them say “I don’t want to leave the dentist!” for the first time.
 Schedule their next check-up today!